Keep it safe & legal

 Enjoy your fundraising experience – but be sure to consider the safety and legal practicalities of fundraising.
-Charity fundraising is regulated by law and as a member of the Institute of Fundraising and the Fundraising Standards Board, we want to ensure that any fundraising carried out in our name abides by the Fundraising Promise.
+Charity fundraising is increasingly regulated and as a subscriber to the Fundraising Regulator, we want to ensure that any fundraising carried out in our name abides by the Code of Fundraising Practice.

-R.A.B.I’s insurance policy only covers events arranged directly by us, so please check your insurance position if you are raising funds independently.
-Don’t forget that you need permission from the owner if you collect on private property, including in shops and in pubs.
+RABI’s insurance policy only covers events arranged directly by us, so please check your insurance position if you are raising funds independently.
+Don’t forget that you need permission from the owner if you collect on private property, including in shops and pubs.

-It’s also worth knowing that if you're holding a raffle you must sell the tickets and draw the raffle on the same day, otherwise you might need a permit from your local council.
-Licences may also be required, for example if you plan to sell alcohol or play music.
+If you are holding a raffle you must sell the tickets at a single event, and draw the winner at the event or very soon after, otherwise you will need a licence from your local council.
+Licences may also be required for other things, for example, if you plan to sell alcohol or play music.

 It’s your responsibility to ensure that your fundraising event runs safely and legally.
-It’s therefore wise to carry out a risk assessment beforehand and ensure that everyone helping and taking part is aware of what’s involved.
+It’s therefore wise to carry out a risk assessment beforehand and ensure that everyone helping and taking part is aware of what’s involved, especially if you have identified hazards that could cause serious injury, however unlikely to occur.
 Food hygiene procedures and food safety regulations are especially important if catering is involved.

 Please make sure that your event is supervised properly and take particular care regarding children.
-Last but not least, please thank everyone who has helped (thank you to you too!).
+Last but not least, please thank everyone who has helped.